How does the integration of technology in education affect social dynamics and learning outcomes?

 4. They do not fear failure or scrutiny and their self-perception and self-esteem empower them to take up leadership roles and excel in them.

-The integration of technology in education can have significant impacts on both social dynamics and learning outcomes:
+The integration of technology in education has a profound impact on both social dynamics and learning outcomes.
+Here are some key points to consider:

 See less